On this page

 Case management

-Providers will deliver case management services to chronically absent and non-enrolled students within their catchment.
-This will address barriers to improve attendance.
+Providers deliver case management services to chronically absent and non-enrolled students within their catchment.
+They address barriers to improve attendance.

 Comprehensive services

-Providers will offer a broad range of support to schools and referred students, including:
+Providers offer a broad range of support to schools and referred students, including:

 - advice